denn1s/apple-and-lily/Ch. 5 - Valerie.md

 This was strangely liberating.
 Nobody here cared.
 Everyone was so absorbed in the things they loved, that it didn’t matter how I worked, or even what I chose to do.

-I reached down, grabbed a stray piece of cardboard from the model’s box, and set it on the table as a makeshift palette.
+Reaching down, I picked up a stray piece of cardboard from the model’s box and set it on the table as a makeshift palette, then fetched a plastic cup of water from the kitchen sink.

 The primer was thick.
 It was originally meant for canvas, after all.
 It would smother the details if I wasn’t careful, but it was all I had.
 I poured a little into a bottle cap and dipped the smallest brush into the liquid.